-If your baby is born before 34 weeks or is medically fragile, his medical needs will take precedence over sensory developmental care but once your baby is more stable and definitely from 34 week’s gestation ask the medical team when it is reasonable to put in place sensory care for your prem baby.
+If your baby is born before 34 weeks or is medically fragile, his medical needs will take precedence over sensory developmental care.
+Once your baby is more stable and from 34 week’s gestation, ask the medical team when it is reasonable to put sensory care in place for your prem baby.

 Premature babies have a lower threshold for stimuli and must be treated with extra care.
 The following tips may help your preemie transition from womb to world:

 • Cover his incubator with a towel or blanket to protect him from the glare and visual stimuli of the neonatal nursery.

 • When handling your preemie, watch him for signs of withdrawal and warning signals such as arching or grimacing.
 At these times, try not to handle him and reduce the sensory stimuli in his environment.
 Handle him only when he is calm and alert.